ssbc/ssb-ahoy/README.md

   - note that `lib/get-name` only looks for more recent self-set name. any more requires indexes
 - [ ] only provide (next) button if know (based on `ssb-ebt` data) have all the data for all the feeds
 - [x] split the replication into multiple stages

+## Development

+:warning: **WARNING** - because of limitations in electron, I've had to use `executeJavascript` which only takes strings.
+In terms of requiring plugins, this has meant some kinda nasty hacks so that ssb-ahoy doesn't have to maintain plugins.

+You are likely to have problems if you try to symlink this module into place.
+I highly recommend temporarily cloning this repo into your `node_modules` to make for predictable development.